Jacinda Lewis, Interim-Chair

 Glenda Edwards, Department of Public Advoacy

-Chelsea has been a board members since 2012.
+Cameron has been a board member since 2017.

 Michelle Kilgore, Department of Mental Health/Intellectual Disabilities